 - Cyanocobalmin (vitamin B12)

 Prevent the overgrowth of bad bacteria.
-Dysbiosis is the medical term for the overgrowth of disease-causing harmful bacteria. if we don't eat fiber-containing foods, bad bacteria growth increases which overwhelm the ability of helpful bacteria – like Lactobacillus, Bifidobacterium, and Clostridium – to do their jobs.
-One of the ways healthy, good, bacteria keeps the levels of bad microbiomes down is by eating more nutrients and limiting their overgrowth.
+Dysbiosis is the medical term for the overgrowth of disease-causing harmful bacteria. if we don't eat fiber-containing foods, bad bacteria growth increases which overwhelms the ability of helpful bacteria – like Lactobacillus, Bifidobacterium, and Clostridium – to do their jobs.
+One of the ways healthy, good, bacteria keep the levels of bad microbiomes down is by eating more nutrients and limiting their overgrowth.

 Reducing Depression and Anxiety.
 The microbiome and the brain talk to each other.
 This two-way gut-brain communication is accomplished.
 The way this works is not fully understood but scientists believe it involves the release of small peptides (proteins) such as ghrelin, neuropeptide Y, and neurotransmitters like serotonin.
 Serotonin is particularly interesting since some anti-depressant medications (called SSRIs) are designed to maintain serotonin levels in the brain.
 Depressed animals have also been shown to have different gut bacteria than those not depressed.